mediagestalt/mediagestalt.github.io/index.md

 layout: page
 ---

-I'm an academic librarian in Halifax, Nova Scotia, specializing in Data Services and User Experience.
+I'm an academic librarian specializing in Data Services and User Experience.
 I have a background in educational assessment and pedagogy, and my research interests include data rescue (and reuse) and the philosophy of technology.

 ### My Research